+We live in a world where consumers expect everything to be available instantaneously and with a simple touch of a button.
 But herein lies the disconnect.
 While consumers are spontaneous and want an instant response with a simple touch of a button, retailers' e-commerce sites and mobile apps remain a huge step behind.
 Retailers are feverishly working toward 3 second response times, a number considered respectable in the industry, although consumers have leapfrogged this expectation and are now demanding millisecond response times.
 This is a very important notion for brands and retailers to keep in mind.
 Consumers want speed.
 Speed leads to sales.
 Speed is key.

 Now, more than ever before, shoppers want (and expect) millisecond response times whether they're shopping from their phones or engaged with a sales associate.
 At the same time, they are looking for all the bells and whistles to which they have become accustomed.